tomoconnor-pl/OpenID-Connect-PHP/README.md

 $oidc->setVerifyPeer(false);
 ```

-Also, your local system might not support HTTPS, so you might disable uprading to it:
+Also, your local system might not support HTTPS, so you might disable upgrading to it:

 ```php
 $oidc->httpUpgradeInsecureRequests(false);